nais/doc/docs/security/auth/maskinporten.md

 prefix := nav:
 ```

-Applications in NAV has the freedom to decide their semantics for their `name` (subscope) for API security within the framework of the Oauth2 standards.
+Applications in NAV has the freedom to decide semantics for their `name` (subscope) to apply API security within the framework of the Oauth2 standards.
-An exposed scope will be categorized by `product`, your product-area.
-Scopes registered for NAV as API provider must be unique in the context of `product`.
+An exposed scope will be categorized by `product`, in this case your product-area.
+Scopes registered for NAV as API provider must be unique in the context of `product` or provisioning of scope will fail.

 ```text
 subscope := <product><./:><name>
 ```

-If `name` is separated by `.` or `:` the final `subscope`:
+If `name` is separated by `.` or `:`:

 ```text
 subscope := arbeid:some.scope.read
 ```

-If `name` is separated by `/` the final `subscope`:
+If `name` is separated by `/`:

 ```text
 subscope := arbeid/some.scope.read